 El Coral Reef Dive Center

-If you don’t know how to dive, you can take a PADI lesson at the Dive Center.
-Also you can do the advanced courses and wreck diving courses.
+If you do not know how to dive, you can take a PADI lesson at the Dive Center.
+Also, you can do the advanced courses and wreck diving courses.

 Go Wreck Diving

 There are a large number of WWII wrecks around Subic Bay.
 This is more of a historical site.
 The wrecks range from US Navy ships to Japanese airplanes and ships.